yujiri8/yujiri.xyz/argument/worrying.md

 I've seen [memes](https://www.reddit.com/r/ZenHabits/comments/1ve041/what_is_the_use_of_worrying/) and [posters](https://zenpencils.com/comic/39-shantideva-what-me-worry/) in a few places now (I've seen that image as a poster in real life) making the argument that "worrying" is never a good idea because it isn't necessary if you can solve your problem and it doesn't help if you can't solve your problem.
 This argument is so ludicrously bullshit I have to make an article ripping it apart.

 Let me start with some comparisons to show that nobody actually believes this troll logic.
-My friend dies but there's no point in being sad because being sad won't bring him back to life.
+My friend dies but there's no point in being sad because being sad won't bring them back to life.

 Or: I'm being raped but there's no reason to get upset over it because if I can resist I don't need to and if I can't resist it won't help.